Stories about breast cancer that can inspire and inform

 Like most women in her family, Lee Garde has dense breasts, so it wasn’t unusual for her to get a call back for additional testing after her yearly mammogram.
 In June 2023, that additional testing led to a breast caner diagnosis.

 “The doctor called and said something looked different, so she wanted to do a biopsy.
 She told me there was a 97% chance it was nothing,” Lee said.
 “I wasn’t worried.
 I stopped and brought scones to my appointment.
-I had the biopsy and put it out of my mind.”
+After the biopsy, I put it out of my mind.”

 Two days later, the phone rang.
 It was the hospital.
 “I was like, oh, no, this isn’t good,” said Lee.
 “I pulled out a chair and sat down.
 That’s how I found out I had invasive ductal carcinoma.”
 The diagnosis was a shock.
 There’s no family history of any of kind of cancer in Lee’s family.